tsadpbb/atropos/README.md

 ### Environment Evaluation with `evaluate`

-For running evaluation on environments, Atropos provides an `evaluate` subcommand that calls the environment's evaluation method:
+For running evaluation on environments, Atropos provides an `evaluate` subcommand that calls the environment's `evaluate` method:

 ```sh
 python gsm8k_server.py evaluate \